About the project

 The one mile study limit is indicated on the map to the right.
 This area of creek receives some of its water from Berryessa Creek.
 Construction has begun on improvements to Berryessa Creek that will bring more creek flows into this one mile stretch of creek.
 Lower Penitencia Creek must be able to carry this increased flow.

 In its current condition, Lower Penitencia Creek does not have the capacity to convey the increased flow (the future one-percent flood event - also known as the 100 year event*).
 This project is necessary to maintain the current existing Federal Emergency Management Agency (FEMA) accreditation along the east levee located between California Circle and Berryessa Creek.
-At the completion of the project improvements for the Lower Penitencia and Berryessa Creek Projects, the Santa Clara Valley Water District will update the FEMA flood insurance maps accordingly.
+At the completion of the project improvements for the Lower Penitencia and Berryessa Creek Projects, the Santa Clara Valley Water District will work with the city of Milpitas to update the FEMA flood insurance maps accordingly.

 *A 100-year flood, sometimes called a one-percent flood event, is a rare and large storm event which has a 1-in-100 chance of occurring in any given year.